jake-stewart/pygrid/README.md

 ### Usage
 * Run `pathfinding.py`.
-* Draw a maze with the left mouse, then place two nodes using the right mouse.
+* Draw/erase a maze with the left mouse, then place two nodes using the right mouse.
 Press space to watch the algorithm find a path between the two.
+* Zoom with middle mouse and pan the screen with the scroll wheel.
 * The speed of the simulation can be changed with keys 1-9.
 * The algorithm can be changed with keys a, b, or c, where the algorithms are breadth-first, best-first and A* respectively.
 * The simulation can be paused and resumed with space, or cleared entirely with escape.